 The DHS Leader Development Program helps ensure that leaders at all levels throughout the department are exposed to a core set of developmental experiences and leadership principles.
-The program offers courses and training resources for non-supervisors, supervisors and executives across the Department.
+The program offers courses and training resources for non-supervisors, supervisors, and executives across the Department.

 Homeland Security Rotation Program

 The Department offers a number of formal and informal mentoring programs in all components and across all occupational functions.
 The DHS Mentoring Programs are formal programs that provide enriching experiences through reciprocal relationships and opportunities for personal and professional growth while sharing knowledge, leveraging skills and cultivating talent.
 The programs provide a series of developmental experiences for matched mentoring pairs.
-Through the mentoring relationship, mentors have the opportunity to guide and share experiences, knowledge, and skills which will contribute to the mentee’s growth.
+Through the mentoring relationship, mentors have the opportunity to guide and share experiences, knowledge, and skills that will contribute to the mentee’s growth.
 Mentoring relationships require time, commitment, and clear plans of action.

 SES Candidate Development Program

-The DHS Senior Executive Service Candidate Development Program prepares high-performing individuals for positions in DHS’s Senior Executive Service through an intensive 12-18 month leadership development program.
+The DHS Senior Executive Service Candidate Development Program prepares high-performing individuals for positions in DHS’s Senior Executive Service (SES) through an intensive 12-18 month leadership development program.

 DHS Joint Duty Program